Yolandalt/ESMO/README.md

 **Main requirements**: python3, numpy.

 **Location**: This part includes the examples, sko and EdgeVideoClass files.
 The entry file can be found in examples/demo_edgeVideo_targetRecognition.py.
 Additionally, the measurement data can be found at examples/TargetRecognition/data and the examples/TargetRecognition.py will read the measurements data and compute the fitness value for TGA-FSMC algorithm.
+Particularly, the TargetRecognition.py file will not be publicly available in the code for now, we will upload the complete code after the paper is officially accepted.
 The crossover.py, mutation.py, ranking.py and selection.py can be found at sko/operations and the GA_TR.py is the a class file for GA algorithm, which will evolve from generation to generation to obtain the optimal strategy.
 Finally, the EdgeVideoClass file includes the Caching.py and User.py, which initialize caching variables and define some parameters of the users.

 # Running
 First, download the whole source code from the link.
 Second, enter the directory of the source code and follow the running commands below.